 It’s also worth noting that it’s not the last place where you can pick up a boat to the nearby Blue Caves, despite what anyone tells you.

-Agios Nikolaos has a slightly scruffy fishing village feel, but with an increasing number of places to stay – particularly up in the hills towards Korithies, with private villages and suites making the most of the epic sea views.
+Agios Nikolaos is a slightly scruffy fishing village that is in the process of being gentrified into a rather nice little resort village.
+It’s tiny but with an increasing number of places to stay – particularly up in the hills towards Korithies, with private villages and suites making the most of the epic sea views.

-It has a small pebble beach but is not far from the picturesque Makris Gialos And Xigia beaches.
+It has a small beach of white pebbles and electric blue water and is not far from the picturesque Makris Gialos And Xigia beaches.

 In the other direction, the road south of Zakynthos Town brings you to the popular resort of Argassi.

-Zakynthos Town is walkable for those with no mobility issues (4km), or you can hop on the bus or tourist train.
+Zakynthos Town is walkable along the main road for those with no mobility issues (4km), or you can hop on the bus or tourist train.
+Car/scooter rental is also available.

 The name ‘Vassilikos’ refers to the whole southeastern peninsula that juts out south of Argassi.
 The area is home to some of the most beautiful beaches on Zakynthos, as well as scenic views and vast olive groves.

-It’s ideal for those who are happy to rent a car and want a choice of beaches on their doorstep – as well as good road access to the major towns.
+It’s ideal for those who are happy to rent wheels and want a choice of beaches on their doorstep.

 Kalamaki has a 5km beach of vibrant gold sand and a chilled out vibe.
 The western end of the beach eventually becomes Laganas.